 What to bring to Praia da Ursa?

 Whatever season you come to see Praia da Ursa, you must bring water!
 This is a pretty wild place with zero facilities nearby.
-Bringing enough water is an absolute must, especially with heat.
+Bringing enough water is an absolute must, especially in the heat.
 Also, bring some snacks and lunch!

-You might want to stay at Ursa Beach for some time, and you don’t like to get hungry.
-There are some convenient backpacks you can buy with cool packs inside.
-This way, your drinks and food will stay fresh, and you don’t need to carry a cooler.
+You might want to stay at Ursa Beach for some time, and you don’t want to get hungry.
+You can buy some convenient backpacks with a cool area inside.
+This way, your drinks and food will stay fresh, and you won’t need to carry a cooler.

 There is no natural shade at Praia da Ursa, so to protect yourself from the sun, you can bring an umbrella.
 Some people bring a surfboard, and some carry chairs!
 Try not to bring too much, as you’ll have to take it all down the trail.